michellemorales/CrossfitAI/README.md

 # Crossfit AI
-This is a repository which contains the code from my blog post on building a Crossfit AI coach using LSTM neural networks.
+This repository contains code from my blog post on building a Crossfit AI coach using LSTM neural networks. [link]

 This repo also includes the data used to train the LSTM, a scraper script, and scripts to train and generate the (not so great) workouts.